neeleshsoni/personal-blog/content/about.md

 I spend my time [reading](https://neeleshsoni.com/bookshelf), listening to [music](https://open.spotify.com/playlist/2bo69IQ7EvFx1xXkfZa8AC?si=7rfPi-GeSiCFD82RWtEXOA), and recently [writing](https://neeleshsoni.com/posts).
 I also love board-games, PS4, and Poker.
 I live in Bengaluru, with my adorable 6-month old, Ved and my lovely wife, Pallavi.

+I'm not the best thinker or writer out there, nor have I achieved any unique successes.
+And, I have let that come in the way of sharing my experiences online, but I recently rediscovered [this song](https://open.spotify.com/track/4PuMLJPJ4YftrUtYQYn8Zd?si=X7a40vyrQVWbE1p_PskNQg), it gave me the confidence of putting my soup of words out there.

 Always open for a discussion about products, strategy, startups, and parenting.

 GL HF ;)